verbruggenalex/autoalias/README.md

 ## Uninstall
-To help you uninstall we have provided a pre-uninstall script that you can activate by executing the following:
+To help you uninstall we have provided a pre-uninstall script that you can manually perform by executing the following command where
+<path to your global composer> has to be interchanged:
 ```
-$ composer remove verbruggenalex/autoalias
-$ composer update
+$ php -r 'include "<path to your global composer>/vendor/autoload.php"; \Autoalias\Component\Console\Installer\Installer::preUninstall();'
 ```

+This script will:
+- unalias all the registered aliases.
+- remove the ~/.autoalias_aliases file.
+- remove the autoalias code from your ~/.bashrc.